Updated: December 16, 2020

-This Site contains links to other websites and services.
-DraftSpark is not responsible for the privacy practices or the content of these other websites.
+These Services contain links to other web sites and services.
+DraftSpark is not responsible for the privacy practices or the content of these other web sites.
 You will need to check the policy statement of these other websites to understand their policies regarding the collection and use of information.

 Cookies are small text files that are placed on your computer or mobile device by websites you visit.
 These files identify specific information about visits to the site.
 Cookies help you by allowing websites to recognize your computer or mobile device, enabling you to navigate between pages efficiently, remembering your preferences and improving your user experience.

 A web beacon is an electronic image that can be used to recognize a cookie on your computer or other device when you view a web page or email.
-DraftSpark may use web beacons on the Site or in our emails, to measure the effectiveness of the Site and our newsletter and other emails.
-For example, web beacons may be used to count the number of individuals who visit the Site from a particular source, or the number of individuals who open a particular email.
+DraftSpark may use web beacons in our Services, to measure their effectiveness.
+For example, web beacons may be used to count the number of individuals who visit the Service from a particular source, or the number of individuals who open a particular email.

 DraftSpark’s Commitment To Data Security

 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, DraftSpark has put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information DraftSpark collects online.
 For more information on DraftSpark’s Privacy Policies, please contact the DraftSpark team at Support@DraftSpark.ai.